aandr26/AWS-SAP-C01-Study-Guide/docs/8_Databases/8c_NoSQL/DynamoDB_Architecture.md

   * [Amazon DynamoDB Deep Dive: Advanced Design Patterns for DynamoDB](https://www.youtube.com/watch?v=HaEPXoXVf2k)

 * **Exam Tips:**
+  * Does not exist in a VPC, in public zone.
+  * A region failure would be needed to impact DynamoDB
+  * Replication between multiple nodes in multiple AZs
   * True serverless DB as a Service.
   * Two billing items to remember:
     * Total amount of data stored by the product, all tables, all regions.